Must4che/forcecalc/README.md

 ## Compatibility

-Currently this package is only supported on Windows machines.
+Currently this package is only supported Windows, Mac and Linux.

 ## Installation